Experimental Evaluation of Individualized Treatment Rules

-However, \cite{cher:etal:19} point out that most machine learning algorithms, which require data-driven tuning parameters, cannot be regarded as consistent estimators of the conditional average treatment effect (CATE) unless strong assumptions are imposed.
-They propose a general methodology to estimate heterogeneous treatment effects without such modeling assumptions.
+However, as \cite{cher:etal:19} point out, most machine learning algorithms, which require data-driven tuning parameters, cannot be regarded as consistent estimators of the conditional average treatment effect (CATE) unless strong assumptions are imposed.
+They propose a methodology to estimate heterogeneous treatment effects without such assumptions.
 Similar to theirs, our methodology does not depend on any modeling assumption and accounts for the uncertainty due to splitting of data.
-The key difference is that we focus on the evaluation of ITRs rather than the estimation of the CATE.
+The key difference is that we focus on the evaluation of ITRs.
 In addition, our variance calculation is based on randomization and does not rely on asymptotic approximation.

-Finally, \cite{andr:kita:mccl:20} develops a conditional inference procedure, based on normal approximation, for the average value of the best-performing policy found in a data set (experimental or observational).
-In contrast, we develop an unconditional exact inference for the difference in the average value between any pair of policies under a binding budget constraint.
+Finally, \cite{andr:kita:mccl:20} develops a conditional inference procedure, based on normal approximation, for the average value of the best-performing policy based on experimental or observational data.
+In contrast, we develop an unconditional exact inference for the difference in the average value between any pair of policies under a budget constraint.
 We also consider the evaluation of estimated policies based on the same experimental data using cross-validation whereas \citeauthor{andr:kita:mccl:20} focus on the evaluation of fixed policies.